jeffotoni/goupload/README.md

 # goupload
-Simple restful server written in Go (golang) to receive uploads, we use boltdb a no-sql native go and using token with authentication.
+Restful simple server written in Go (golang) to receive uploads, we use boltdb a native-non-sql go and using token with authentication.
-You can send files encrypted by the client, and ordinary files.
+You can send client-encrypted files and common files.
+If you prefer dockerfile available so you can build in your image and run the goupload.

 ## Used libraries:
 - https://github.com/boltdb/bolt - No-sql native go(golang)